npadley/Personal-Site/_posts/2013-08-15-the-resistance-board-game.md

 ---
-title: The Resistance Board Game
 layout: post
 comments: true
+title: The Resistance Board Game
+published: true
 ---

 In a previous post, I mentioned how exciting it is to play board games these days.
 I'm not talking about the type of stuff you are probably thinking about.
 The board games I own and play go above and beyond a standard night of Trivial Pursuit or Scrabble.